A Guide to Medicaid: Eligibility, Enrollment and What It Covers

 As a rule, applicants can get an application packet from their local social services department, which may be a local Social Security office, or the office of your state’s Department of Human Services.

-Applicants can also browse options and apply for benefits online, either through a state healthcare exchange or from the federal Benefits.gov website.
+Applicants can also browse options and apply for benefits online, either through a state healthcare exchange or from the federal Medicaid.gov website.

 What Does Medicaid Cover?

 Medicaid provides basic health services for its beneficiaries.
-These benefits are largely uniform, with one Medicaid plan in any given state being basically the same as all the others.
+These benefits are largely uniform, but each state administers its own Medicaid program.
+Medicaid benefits often vary from one state to the next.

 Mandatory Benefits